mmsaki/optimizor-war/README.md

 ## Overview

-This is an solver for `ExampleChallenge` in [Optimizor War](https://github.com/minaminao/optimizor-war).
+This is an solver for [`ExampleChallenge`](https://optimistic.etherscan.io/address/0xe55e00d743751fd622a9a0478b3c4a47ef3cd632) in [Optimizor War](https://github.com/minaminao/optimizor-war).
 The winner will be the submission with the lowest total gas.

-*Ties will be decided by looking at submission time.
+If you work on other challenges, change the `CHALLENGE_ID` in `Config.sol`.
+You can find the challenge ID in the challenge registry or the `optimizor-war` repository.

 ## Getting Started